 Have the opening windows on the shaded side of the house to let in the coolest air.
 Make the most of cross breezes and through winds to keep the air moving naturally, or install a fan to help move the air through.

 On top of providing the necessary level of ventilation, it is recommended that you minimize the layer of litter used.

 Usually I am a big fan of the deep litter system, but in really hot climates, it might not be so great in the heat of the Summer.

 To keep temperatures as low as possible, consider cleaning out the coup without the use of litter, where possible.
-You can even use the warm summer weather to thoroughly clean out the chicken coup.
+Sand is a viable alternative for covering the floor of the coop in hot areas.

 In addition to the above tips, you can also consider adding a small mud bath somewhere within the space so that the birds can walk over it to cool down.
 Chickens naturally don’t like walking in water; however, they will love a mud bath!

 As you can see from the above listed tips, keeping your chickens cool during the hot summer weather is quite straightforward and doable.